syncfusion-content/flutter-docs/Flutter/pdf-viewer/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-N> The file path mentioned in the above code example is just for the Android platform.
-On Android, this may require the `android.permission.READ_EXTERNAL_STORAGE`.
+N> On Android, this may require the `android.permission.READ_EXTERNAL_STORAGE`.

+N> Since the file system is not accessible from the browser, [SfPdfViewer.file](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/SfPdfViewer.file.html) is not supported on Flutter Web.

 ### Load document from the Memory